Communication Disorders Statistics

 NIDCD.
 2022.
 Quick Statistics About Voice, Speech, Language. [online] Available at: <https://www.nidcd.nih.gov/health/statistics/quick-statistics-voice-speech-language> [Accessed 28 February 2022].

 When a communication weakness is diagnosed at 0-3 years of age and a child receives early intervention.
 Many communication challenges can be addressed at that time, and do not become a disorder.
 However, some children after early intervention, continue to struggle with communication because they are not developing speech and language skills at a typical rate needed to meet academic demands.
-This communication weakness is further exacerbated by the mismatch between language development and curriculum demands.
+This communication weakness is further exacerbated by the mismatch between language development and academic demands.

 Differences between Girl and Boys